-- 3. Upon completion of design, for buildings pursuing the ASHRAE and Prescriptive Paths only, specific documentation may be submitted to an MRO for their review and approval as described in Exhibit 5.EPA strongly recommends submitting this documentation before construction; however, Raters may instead choose to submit the design documentation at final certification.
+- 3. Upon completion of design, for buildings pursuing the ASHRAE and Prescriptive Paths only, specific documentation may be submitted to an MRO for their review and approval as described in Exhibit 4.EPA strongly recommends submitting this documentation before construction; however, Raters may instead choose to submit the design documentation at final certification.
 MROs may choose to implement alternative design review requirements. - 4.
 Upon completion of design, multifamily buildings may be eligible for the Designed to Earn the ENERGY STAR designation.
-To earn this optional additional designation, follow the guidance available at www.energystar.gov/mfdees. - Construct the building using the measures selected in Step 2 and the Mandatory Requirements for All Certified Multifamily Buildings, Exhibit 2. - 6.
-Using a Rater, verify that all requirements have been met in accordance with the Mandatory Requirements for All Certified Multifamily Buildings and with the inspection procedures for minimum rated features in ANSI / RESNET / ICC 301, Appendix B. 8 For modular multifamily buildings, a Rater must verify any requirement in the plant not able to be verified on-site because a feature will be concealed prior to shipment.
-11
+To earn this optional additional designation, follow the guidance available at www.energystar.gov/mfdees. - 5.
+Construct the building using the measures selected in Step 2 and the Mandatory Requirements for All Certified Multifamily Buildings, Exhibit 2. - 6.
+Using a Rater, verify that all requirements have been met in accordance with the Mandatory Requirements for All Certified Multifamily Buildings and with the inspection procedures for minimum rated features in ANSI / RESNET / ICC 301, Appendix B. This will require a minimum of two inspections: one at pre-drywall and the other at final.
+For Townhouses, all items shall be verified for each certified home and sampling protocols shall not be used.
+For other multifamily buildings, a Rater must verify any requirement in the plant not able to be verified on-site because a feature will be concealed prior to shipment.11